tjmahr/dissertation/docs/23-mispronunciations-notebook.md

-  - For second set of analyses, there is no one clear strategy for referent selection.
-We see a few different patterns among children.
+I also analyzed trials where children started on the familiar word and heard a mispronunciation.
+In this situation, there is no one clear strategy for referent selection, and children exhibit a few different patterns.
 Some stay put.
-Some always switch.
-Some do both.
-  - The growth curve averages rush to .5, which is equal looks to both images, which is maximum uncertainty.
-  - The age 5 curve doesn't dip as far, so they are slightly more likely to stay put.
-  - These sets of analyses mainly demonstrate that when children start on a familiar image and hear a mispronunciation, they have a few options for how to proceed.
+Some reliably switch to the novel image.
+Some look at both equally.
+On average, the growth curve averages rush to .5, which is equal looks to both images, which is maximum uncertainty.
+At age 5, the curve does not reach quite as far down as the other curves, so they never fall into maximum uncertainty.
+These sets of analyses mainly demonstrate that when children start on a familiar image and hear a mispronunciation, they have a few options for how to proceed.

+Child-level predictors only were predictive at age 3 for curve valley.
+In this case, children with larger vocabularies or better minimal pair discrimination showed more consideration of the nonword object.
+I speculate that in this situation, the effect reflects that children with better abilities in these areas were more sensitive to the mispronunciation.
+These children were good at recognizing the mismatch from partial information and thus allocated more credibility to the alternative image.

+In these analyses, I also defined a weighted quadratic growth curve feature that measured how u-shaped the curves were.
+I was interested in whether confirmatory looking behaviors were reliably related to child level factors.
+They were not, outside of neglibly small effect of vocabulary at age 5.

   - This also shows a possible decoupling between lexical processing and referent selection.
 It is unlikely that children heard the mispronunciations differently in these trials, but rather they responded differently.
 Not sure where I am going here.
 None of the child level predictors were related to u-shaped patterns.

-  - Child level predictors only were preditive at age 3 for curve valley.
-In this case, children with larger vocabularies or better minimal pair discrimination showed more consideration of the nonword object.
-I speculate that in this situation, the effect reflects that children with better abilities in these areas were more sensitive to the mispronunciation.
-These children are good at recognizing the mismatch from partial information.